Andrew Morris Builds Towards the Future through Pathways and Partnerships

 Morris was born in Yorkshire, England, in 1985.
 His father David was a minister and civil and structural engineer while his mother Fiona is a nurse.
 The family later moved to Melbourne, Australia, where Morris graduated from high school in 2004 in and after attending the highly acclaimed Monash University graduated with bachelor’s degrees in history and political science in 2007.
 While attending the university, Morris was a very active member of the prestigious Monash Association of Debaters, a club with an international reputation.

 Morris’s wife Elizabeth Buchanan is a native Texan from Waxahachie who he began a pen pal correspondence with in 2005.
 He met Elizabeth for the first time in person in Texas when his attendance of the World University Debating Championships (WUDCs) in Vancouver in 2006 presented him with the opportunity to do so.

 Morris’ relationship with Liz blossomed, prompting his move to the United States in 2008 where he continued his education.
 From the University of North Texas, Morris earned another bachelor’s degree in history (2009) and he received Masters degrees in history and professional and technical communication in 2015.
 In October 2010, Andrew and Liz married, bought their first home in 2011, and since 2008 have rescued (and adopted) four mischievous cats.
 Andrew capped a seven-year immigration journey when he became a U.S. citizen on July 8, 2015.

 In Australia, Morris held various service industry jobs and as a technical support agent for a broadband provider.
 In the U.S., Morris has worked in higher education administration and as IT support and communication for technology firms.
-In August 2017, he accepted an opportunity as a Proposal/Technical Writer with Fujitsu Defense and National Security in support of our military and law enforcement agencies.
+In December 2017, he accepted an opportunity as a Proposal Writer with Tyler Technologies to bring modern software into our Courts and Justice sphere.